Coal Jpg

 Status of coal phase-down pledges

-As of July 2022, 75 countries had agreed to phase out coal or to not develop new unabated coal power plants, collectively accounting for 20% of current coal‐fired generation.
-Of these countries, 31 have incorporated coal phase‐out targets with specified dates in national plans, most are in Europe, and 80% are advanced economies.
-They include countries with a strong reliance on coal‐fired power such as Poland, the Czech Republic and Montenegro.
+As of end-year 2023, 84 countries had agreed to phase out coal or to not develop new unabated coal power plants, collectively accounting for around 30% of current coal consumption for electricity generation.
+Of these countries, 37 have incorporated coal phase-out targets with specified dates in national plans -- most are in Europe, and 80% are advanced economies.
+They include countries with a strong reliance on coal-fired power such as Poland, Czechia and Montenegro.

-As of August 2022, only four countries had completed their phasedowns: Belgium (2016), Austria (2020), Sweden (2020) and Portugal (2021).
-Seven large countries with a net zero emissions target remain without a coal phasedown plan: Brazil, China, India Japan, Korea, South Africa and the United States.
+As of end-year 2023, only four countries had completed their phasedowns: Belgium (2016), Austria (2020), Sweden (2020) and Portugal (2021).
+Several large countries with a net zero emissions target remain without a coal phasedown plan or commitment, notably China and India, who remain the two most important single coal consumers.

 Just Energy Transition Partnership expands to Indonesia and Viet Nam